 Types of Jobs: Under professional, scientific, and technical services you will find job listings for architects, engineers, researchers, advertising professionals, and scientists.
 Business, administrative and management positions include accountants, human resource managers, training managers, sales managers, financial managers, and general and operations managers.
 Supportive employees may work within the outdoor maintenance, janitorial and security departments, or as administrative assistants.

 Education Requirements: Most professional, scientific, managerial or financial positions require college, graduate, and sometimes post-graduate school.
 In addition, specific professional licenses are required to become an architect, auditor, engineer, doctor, or lawyer.
 Supportive service jobs like clerks, janitors, security guards, or groundskeepers need only a high school diploma or less.

-Employment Opportunities and Growth: In 2016, there were over 20 million jobs in the professional and business services industry.
-The BLS predicts employment will grow by almost 11%, adding 2.16 million jobs over the next ten years.
+Employment Opportunities and Growth: The BLS predicts employment will grow by almost 11%, adding 2.16 million jobs over the next 10 years.

 Loosening of regulations, further reliance on domestic natural resources, and discovery of mineral deposits in the U.S. are expected to fuel an expansion of job opportunities in the mining and oil/gas extraction industry.

 Types of Jobs: Truck drivers, roustabouts, petroleum engineers, equipment operators, and operations managers are typical positions in the sector.

 Education Requirements: Engineering and some management jobs require at least a bachelor's degree.
 Most trade workers will need a high school degree and receive on-the-job training.
 Truckers and equipment operators need commercial driver’s licenses.